CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 Source: [swift.org](https://swift.org/swift-compiler/#compiler-architecture)

 The fourth step in the compilation process is the **Swift Intermediate Language**.
 Are you curious about how it looks?
 To print it, we can use the following command.
-(FYI: "how it looks" (just how) OR "what it looks like" (like+what); never how+like as in "how it looks like")

 ```bash
 swiftc ./employee.swift -emit-sil
 ```

 In the output, we can see the `witness tables`, `vtables` and `message dispatch` tables alongside with other intermediate declarations.
 Unfortunately, an explanation of this is out of the scope of this book.
-More about these topics can be obtained [here](https://www.rightpoint.com/rplabs/switch-method-dispatch-table).
+More about these topics can be obtained in the article about [method dispatch](https://www.rightpoint.com/rplabs/switch-method-dispatch-table).
-(TODO: something more description for the text of the link that "here" - "rightpoint's detailed explanation of the dispatch table")

 ```
 ...